This is a brain-dump of strategies, tactics, and other random stuff that I know will help you land a great job.

 An interview is not an interaction in which you, the lowly soon-to-be-grad, are judged by an almighty recruiter who just might bestow a job upon your sorry ass.
 It’s simply a conversation between two people that helps each one find out if they’d be able to help each other.
 So many students look at it the first way.
 I’ve always forced myself to see it the second way, and that’s made all the difference.

-54. Start putting money into an “Oh Shit” fund.
+54. Start putting money into an “Oh Crap” fund.

 One sure-fire way to bomb an interview is to come off as desperate, and you’re more likely to look that way if you feel like your back is up against the wall.
 I started saving money during my sophomore year, and it’s allowed me to feel more confident when going into interviews.